adopted-ember-addons/ember-electron/README.md

 ember g ember-electron
 ```

-## Usage & Testing
+Once you installed the addon, you'll notice that a new file called `electron.js` was created in the root folder of your application.
+This is the entry point for Electron and is responsible for creating browser windows and other interactions with Electron APIs.

+### Configuration and First Use
-To run your app together with a file watcher in development mode (similar to `ember serve`), run  `ember electron`.

-Electron does not support the History API.
+To run your app together with a file watcher in development mode (similar to `ember serve`), you can run  `ember electron`.
+However, you will need to change your configuration for Ember and Electron to work well together: Electron does not support the History API.
 Therefore Ember-Cli must be configured to use the `hash` location type.
 Update your `config/environment.js`'s `locationType` config option to `hash`.
 If you would like to support running the app both within and outside of Electron you can use the following switch:
 ```js
   locationType: process.env.EMBER_CLI_ELECTRON ? 'hash' : 'auto',
 ```

+### Testing
 To test your app, run `ember electron:test`.
 If you prefer the live-reload mode, run `ember electron:test --server`.
 The usual parameters are supported:

 * `--server` - Run tests in interactive mode (default: false)